Linuxfabrik/monitoring-plugins/check-plugins/keycloak-memory-usage/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Tested with Keycloak 18 and later

-**Important Notes:**

 * See [Creating an API user account to monitor Keycloak](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-KEYCLOAK.md) for setting up the required API credentials.